 Note: Share prices are the last traded value in each month.

-• In August 2024 Reserve Bank of India (RBI) conducted a sovereign green bond (SGrB) auction worth INR 6,000 crore for a 20-year bond.
-The offering’s coupon rate was yield-based which after auctions came out to be 6.9%.
-A partial amount of INR 1,697 crore has been accepted for the offering.
-In September 2024 RBI announced four SGrB issuances of INR 5,000 crore each in its issuance calendar for the second half of FY25.
+• In November 2024 Reserve Bank of India (RBI) conducted a sovereign green bond (SGrB) auction worth INR 5,000 crore for a 10-year bond.
+The offering’s coupon rate was yield-based which after auctions came out to be 6.79%.
+In December 2024 RBI announced a SGrB auction of INR 5,000 crore for a 30-year bond, with yield-based coupon rate offering of 6.98%.

 Figure 3: Bond yields* and key financial rates